 A notice period is required before you leave; at least six weeks' notice is necessary if you leave between the beginning of the school year and 1 April.
+We stipulate that the notice period is either served in school or paid in lieu of the 6 weeks fees.

-If you leave later in the school year after 2 April and until the end of the school year when the re-enrolment process is completed, a notice period of at least eight weeks' notice is necessary.
-We stipulate that the notice period is either served in school or paid in lieu.
+If you leave later in the school year, after 2 April and until the end of the school year when the reenrolment process is completed, a notice period of at least eight weeks' notice is necessary.
+We stipulate that the notice period is either served in school or paid in lieu of the 8 weeks fees.